qwewqa/miyu-bot/docs/privacy-policy.md

 Users have the option to save personal preferences using the `!setpref` command.
 Saved preferences may be removed using the `!clearpref` command.

+### Other Command Related Data
+Use of some commands may result in data relating to the functionality of the command being saved to based on User Id as necessary for the functionality of that command.

 ## Contact
 For any questions, concerns, or inquiries, including the removal of collected data or opting-out of data collected, the below contact methods may be used.